DPDK/dpdk/doc/guides/prog_guide/rte_flow.rst

 bit-masks.
 They must be specified (stacked) from lowest to highest protocol layer to form a matching pattern.

-The following list is not exhaustive, new protocols will be added in the future.

 Item: ``ANY``
 ^^^^^^^^^^^^^